-- Stability information in an electronic format may be used in addition to the paper copy provided the software and hardware on the vessel comply with IMO Guidance Circular MSC/Circ.891 Guidelines for the on-board use and application of computers. - 2.
-Electronic forms may also need to be in a form suited for review by an Authority.
+- Stability information in an electronic format may be used in addition to the paper copy provided the software and hardware on the vessel comply with IMO Guidance Circular MSC/Circ.891 Guidelines for the on-board use and application of computers. - Electronic forms may also need to be in a form suited for review by the National Regulator.